Chronological, Sequential, and Consecutive Order

 Activity #2 – Chronological, Sequential, and Consecutive Order Organizers

-An example of writing a consecutive-order paragraph could be telling about Calvin Borsel.
-Borsel is a horse who won 3 out of 4 consecutive Kentucky Derbys.
+• Consecutive Order: Students can write about Calvin Borsel, a horse who won 3 out of 4 consecutive Kentucky Derbys.

 Activity #3 – Sequencing Activity

-Did you know that in 2011, 66.8% of the paper consumed in the United States was recycled?
-By placing the paper in curbside or drop-off recycling bins, trucks will not haul the paper to land fields.
+• Did you know that in 2011, 66.8% of the paper consumed in the United States was recycled?
+By placing paper in curbside or drop-off recycling bins, trucks will not haul it to landfills.
 Instead, paper is transported to recycling centers.
-By recycling one ton of paper we save 17 trees, 7,000 gallons of water, and 463 gallons of oil.
+Recycling one ton of paper saves 17 trees, 7,000 gallons of water, and 463 gallons of oil,

 See the product that inspired this post.

-This unit contains 6 lessons for recognizing types of sequences to writing a process essay.
+Sequencing Text Structure: This unit contains six lessons for recognizing types of sequences and writing process essays.
 All lessons and activities are provided in both digital and printable formats.

 Permanent link to this article: https://bookunitsteacher.com/wp/?p=591